 - Follow-Up - Drug and/or alcohol

 What Drugs are Included in the Testing Process?

 Federal regulations require the use of a scientifically valid selection method to comply with the random drug testing requirement.
-The Transportation Advisor uses a nationally recognized software program for the selection process.
+The Transportation Advisor a DISA Company uses a nationally recognized software program for the selection process.
 Selections from the random pool are pulled each quarter with a total of 25% of the pool tested for drug use each year.

 Reasonable Suspicion Awareness Training

 PHMSA regulations require that at least one supervisor for each operator or contractor (with 50 or fewer covered employees) must be trained in Reasonable Suspicion Awareness.
 This training is designed to provide supervisors with information on the signs and symptoms of drug and alcohol misuse.
 One hour on drug misuse and one hour regarding alcohol misuse is required.
 For operators and contractors with more than 50 covered employees, a minimum of two supervisors must be trained.
 This training is included at no additional charge with enrollment in the PHMSA compliance program.

 The Transportation Advisor is a service agent that acts on your behalf to provide your company with a comprehensive compliance program.
 The level of service that we provide is enhanced by the relationships we have developed with other service providers across the country.
 Our extensive database of collection sites means that testing is local and convenient.
 Our centralized Medical Review Officer provides a speedy turn around time for result reporting.
 Results are sent via encrypted email or through web reporting.